 48 Hours In Hong Kong

-Hong Kong has a number of different areas to explore.
+Hong Kong has several different areas to explore.
 While my next stop was Japan it was these 48 hours in Hong Kong that lay ahead of me, so I got straight to work.

 One way to get a real perspective of Hong Kong is to embark on a trip to The Peak via the renowned and very steep Peak Funicular Tram which was established in 1888.
 Train enthusiasts would be in their element here.
 Up high you can enjoy panoramic views from the Sky Terrace 428.